ayanokoji024/crispy-guacamole/README.md

 # <img src="https://cdn-icons-png.flaticon.com/512/2079/2079291.png" alt="Avocardo Image" height="40px" width="40px"/>  crispy-guacamole

-## About the Project
+## About the Program

-Design and Analysis of Algorithms (DAA) assignment, assigned on 14 March, 2023.
+Design and Analysis of Algorithms (DAA) Assignment, assigned on 14 March, 2023.
-Use of Knuth–Morris–Pratt(KMP) and Brute-Force string matching algorithms on the given word puzzle.
+Use of Knuth–Morris–Pratt(KMP) and Brute-Force string matching algorithms on a word puzzle.

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|